ianvcaldas/smalldisco/README.md

 * Your small RNA-seq alignment alignment BAM files of interest in one folder
   * You can use any workflow or mapping program to create your sRNA-seq BAM files for analysis.
 However, be sure that your small RNA reads are trimmed of 3’ adapters (see vignette for example).

-The required and optional arguements can be viewed with `python smalldisco.py sirna --help`
+The required and optional arguments can be viewed with `python smalldisco.py sirna --help`

 ```
 Usage: smalldisco.py sirna [OPTIONS] BAMFOLDER